 Quantitative criteria include the following: Verbal, Quantitative, and Non-verbal reasoning and specific academic achievement assessments.
 Qualitative criteria include the following: a parent survey, a teacher survey and/or observations, and a portfolio of student work, if applicable.
 Students may be identified as GT in the four core content areas.

-The information is reviewed by the campus GT Building Selection Committee and students are recommended based on the preponderance of evidence.
-These committees are comprised of campus administrator(s), a counselor, and teacher(s) who have received training in nature and needs of gifted students.
+The information is reviewed by the Selection Committee and students are recommended based on the preponderance of the evidence.

 This identification process is in accordance with the Texas State Plan for the Education of Gifted/Talented Students.
 All documents used for assessment/identification will be available in English and Spanish.